cabforum/servercert/docs/BR.md

 | `anyExtendedKeyUsage` | MUST NOT be present. |
 | Any other value | NOT RECOMMENDED. |

-Table: Restricted Non-TLS Cross-Certified Subordinate CA Extended Key Usage Purposes (i.e., for restricted Cross-Certified Subordinate CAs not issuing TLS certificates directly or transitively)
+Restricted Non-TLS Cross-Certified Subordinate CA Extended Key Usage Purposes (i.e., for restricted Cross-Certified Subordinate CAs not issuing TLS certificates directly or transitively)

 | **Key Purpose** | **Description** |
 | - | -------- |